Nuts are popular snacks among humans, but can dogs eat nuts? Although nuts are part of a healthy human diet, this is not the same for dogs.

 Without their shells, pistachios are ok for dogs.
 Pistachios are not toxic to dogs but contain a high quantity of fats that can cause obesity in dogs.

-Walnuts are too high in fat for dogs, and tend to be larger than other nuts such as peanuts, pistachios, or cashews, and they can be hard to digest.
+Walnuts are too high in fat for dogs and could be hard to digest.

 You May Also Like